emilysnod/webdev-lab-notebook/reflection.md

 what all needs to be included when it comes to accessability, but I think Wave will definitely help.

 ### CSS
+I used the reference videos to check my work, and pretty much entirely for the last exercise.
+It is unclear to me weather the exercises are meant to be able to be competed without the video.
+While I can usually get the visuals just about right, the instructions don't have any explanation of the expected functionality.
+So if that is is intentional, then no problem, but if not, a short blurb about how the page is supposed to function would be very helpful.